-A disabled family is one in which the head, spouse, or cohead is a person with disabilities.
-Identifying disabled families is important because these families qualify for special deductions from income as described in Chapter 6.
-Even though persons with drug or alcohol dependencies are considered persons with disabilities for the purpose of non-discrimination, this does not prevent the PHA from denying assistance for reasons related to alcohol and drug abuse following policies found in Part III of this chapter, or from terminating assistance following the policies in Chapter 12.
+A disabled family is one in which the head, spouse, or co-head is a person with disabilities.
+Identifying disabled families is important because these families qualify for the disabled family allowance as described in Chapter 6.

+Even though persons with drug or alcohol dependencies are considered persons with disabilities, this does not prevent the CCHA from denying assistance for reasons related to alcohol and drug abuse in accordance with the policies found in Part III of this chapter, or from terminating assistance in accordance with the policies in Chapter 12.